- Aged Care

 Once we have received a referral we will get in touch.
 An initial assessment will be scheduled with the person and their support personnel.
 We aim to book an initial assessment within 10 business days of receiving a referral.

 One of Community Therapy’s professional Physiotherapists, Occupational Therapists, Speech Pathologists, Dietitians and Massage Therapists will visit the client in their home to conduct the initial assessment.

 This process involves evaluating the person’s physical capacity (i.e. strength, balance, mobility, reflexes), as well as assessing the environment to see if it’s safe, and what Assistive Technology (equipment) could be implemented to improve the person’s independence at home.

 We pride ourselves on listening to the client to ascertain their meaningful goals and purpose of engaging Community Therapy.
 This is often referred to as person-centred or consumer-directed care.

 At the end of the assessment, we will formalise a proposed treatment plan and recommendations for interventions that would be most valuable to the person.

 Copies of our documents can be provided for those who the person has consented for us to send.
 This can be a home care provider, guardian, other health professional or Power of Attorney.

-Community Therapy is NDIS registered for Physiotherapy and Occupational Therapy and people may have access to funding through NDIS to access our services.
+Community Therapy is NDIS registered for Physiotherapy, Occupational Therapy, Speech Pathology and Dietitian services and people may have access to funding through NDIS to access our services.